mdsimpson42/converse/_posts/2025-08-11-getting-help.md

 date: 2025-08-11
 categories: [self-care]
 tags: [impostor_syndrome]
-title: Let's talk about Getting Support
+title: Let's talk about Getting Help
-image: impostor-syndrome.jpg
+image: getting-help.jpg
-image_alt: A photo of something
+image_alt: Let's talk about Getting Help
 ---

 One of the questions I've been asked while giving my mental health talk is "where can I get support?"